Resonator reset in circuit QED by optimal control for large open quantum systems: Introduction

 As an example, we apply this open GRAPE implementation to a problem of current experimental interest: resonator reset in circuit QED.
-In this architecture, qubit readout consists in injecting microwave photons in a resonator which is dipole coupled to qubits.
-After readout and before further coherent manipulations or subsequent readout of the qubit can be performed, it is essential to reset the system by removing the measurement photons from the resonator.
+In this architecture, qubit readout is realized by injecting microwave photons in a resonator, which is dipole coupled to qubits, and by measuring the photons reflected or transmitted by the resonator.
+With excess photons in readout resonators having been shown to be a source of unwanted coherent \cite{PhysRevA.93.012316, PhysRevApplied.4.054001, PhysRevA.94.012347} and incoherent \cite{PhysRevA.77.060305, PhysRevB.86.180504, PhysRevB.86.100506} qubit transitions, it is essential to reset the system by removing the measurement photons from the resonator after readout, and before further coherent manipulations or subsequent readout of the qubit can be performed.
 The usual approach is to wait for several photon decay times $T_\kappa = 1/\kappa$, with $\kappa$ the resonator decay rate, for the photons to leak out of the resonator~\cite{mcclure2015rapid, bultink:2016a}.
 In practice, this is, however, often too slow as a fast repetition time of qubit measurements is critical, e.g., for quantum error correction~\cite{PhysRevA.86.032324}.
 With this standard passive approach, this need for fast decay is in contradiction with the necessity to use high-Q resonators to avoid qubit Purcell decay~\cite{houck:2008a}.
 Alternatively, active reset can be performed, where a microwave tone is used to empty the resonator in a shorter time.
 Such a reset tone can be either conditional on the readout result~\cite{bultink:2016a} or unconditional~\cite{mcclure2015rapid, bultink:2016a} using no knowledge of the resonator and qubit states.
 Devising an active unconditional reset protocol is an ideal test problem for our open GRAPE implementation since it is an intrinsically dissipative process requiring a large Hilbert space size due to the many resonator photons used for qubit measurement.
-Moreover, active resonator reset in circuit QED was recently explored experimentally~\cite{mcclure2015rapid, bultink:2016a}, giving us the opportunity to compare our numerical results to experimental data.
+Moreover, active resonator reset in circuit QED was recently explored experimentally~\cite{mcclure2015rapid, bultink:2016a}, giving us the opportunity to consider parameters of current practical interest.
+In addition to this example, the numerical approach presented here has also recently been successfully applied by some of us to optimize a fast initialization of cat states in a Kerr resonator based on two-photon driving~\cite{Puri:2017ee}.

 The paper is organized as follows: We first present a brief overview of open GRAPE in Sec.~\ref{sec:grape}.
 We then discuss our implementation of this algorithm in Sec.~\ref{sec:implementation}.
 Section~\ref{sec:reset} is devoted to the application of the algorithm to active resonator reset.
 Finally, Sec.~\ref{sec:conclusion} summarizes our work.